 - Automatically verify all dependencies, at build time.

 Named after John Hancock.
 In the U.S., John Hancock is not only a famous name, it is slang for a signature.

 To demonstrate, let’s say Alice is the author of some source code.
 Carol uses Alice’s package as a dependency.
 Carol wants to be certain that she has an unaltered copy of the software as published by Alice.

 Carol wants this verification to be automated, so that future builds can include Alice’s updates and bug fixes, but will never include malicious code written by someone attempting to spoof Alice.

-When producing a release version of her software, Alice uses
+When releasing a version of her software, Alice uses

-to produce testimony about source code files.
-Testimony is a data
+produce testimony about source code files.
+Testimony is a

 Hancock separates authentication from distribution, so that it works with either proprietary or open source dependencies.
-And it works whether Carol cloned the dependency from BobHub.com, or installed it via Bob Package Manager.
+It works whether Carol cloned the dependency from BobHub.com, or installed it via Bob Package Manager.